Ghosts Again: Chart performance

-It has gained both commercial and critical acclaim.
-In the United States, "Ghosts Again" reached number 9 on the Billboard Alternative Airplay chart.
+"Ghosts Again" has gained both commercial and critical acclaim.
+In the United States, the song reached number 9 on the Billboard Alternative Airplay chart.
 It was Depeche Mode's first top ten single on that chart since "It's No Good" in 1997.
 The song's appearance on the chart made Depeche Mode one of the few acts to have charted at least one song on Alternative Airplay in every decade since its launch in 1988.

-Reception
+Live release

+A live version of "Ghosts Again" from Depeche Mode's Memento Mori World Tour was released as a single in November 2025 to promote the live album Memento Mori: Mexico City.

+Critical reception

 Atwood Magazine praised the song, saying, "The aching stark beauty of the song and video is one to be unfurled within your own existence in pondering the spheres of life and death while seizing the fleeting time that life offers us.
 In this new single, we witness Depeche Mode writing and creating music that continues to set them into their own stratosphere of music that is like no other—an unparalleled band that always enables us to consider our own existence with greater forms of clarity and insight on the joy and melancholy of the human condition.
 'Ghosts Again' is a sublime reveal by Depeche Mode, with Gore and Gahan aspiring to new heights of their creative powers in creating a song of perfection for the ages."

 Music magazine Clash was positive on the composition stating, "Taken from the LP, new song 'Ghosts Again' pivots between light and shade, the imposing crunch of the electronics lit up by some distant form of hope.
 Expertly done, it finds Depeche Mode drawing on their decades of experiences, while also embracing new ideas...
 Challenging and emotive, it's also a pop song, with the English legends refusing to stray too far from their roots."

 Damien Morris of The Guardian praised the song, saying "Gore's say-what-you-see lyrics are always best on the essentials of life—sex and death—and 'Ghosts Again' is the pair's best single in aeons, a singalong meditation on mortality that's concise and powerful."

 Music video

-The music video was filmed in New York City and released on 9 February 2023.
+The music video for "Ghosts Again" was filmed in New York City and released on 9 February 2023.
 It was directed by longtime visual collaborator Anton Corbijn.
 The story focuses on Gore and Gahan reenacting the chess game with Death in Ingmar Bergman's The Seventh Seal (1958) on an urban rooftop.
 It alternates with scenes of the two performing in a cemetery.

 Remixes

-In May 2023, several remixes of the tune were released, including by Chris Liebing, Luke Slater, Rival Consoles, Matthew Herbert and Davide Rossi.
+In May 2023, several remixes of "Ghosts Again" were released, including by Chris Liebing, Luke Slater, Rival Consoles, Matthew Herbert and Davide Rossi.